torombolo17/E-discovery-Blog/README.md

 * Normal Nootebooks
 * TCMax (<https://www.ekprotrack.com/evidence-chain-of-custody-inventory-software.html>)

-Some of these software tools are highly recognized and highly used for document creation in a daily base, while other may not be so common. _TCMax_ is an example of a not so common tool that provides
+Some of these software tools are highly recognized and highly used for document creation in a daily base, while other may not be so common. _TCMax_ is an example of a not so common tool that provides full chain of custody features and also provides inventory and evidence tracking.
+It is important to have backups of the chain of custody in case of the destruction of the original.

+## Analysis